cesletter/book/docs/bom/README.md

 <IndentedQuote quote="...you can’t set Book of Mormon geography down anywhere – because it is fictional and will never meet the requirements of the dirt-archaeology.
 I should say – what is in the ground will never conform to what is in the book." />

-## 7
+## Geography

-Book of Mormon Geography: Many Book of Mormon names and places are strikingly similar to many local names and places of the region where Joseph Smith lived.
+Many Book of Mormon names and places are strikingly similar to many local names and places of the region where Joseph Smith lived.

 The following two maps show Book of Mormon geography compared to Joseph Smith’s geography.